-Amistad High School is a closed campus.
-During school hours, all visitors must sign in at the school's office with a valid state issued identification to be scanned through the Raptor Security System and wear an identification sticker while on school grounds.
+Indio High School is a closed campus.
+During school hours, all visitors must sign in at the school's office with a valid identification card to be scanned through the Raptor Security System.
+All visitors are to wear an identification sticker while on school grounds.
 They must then check out at the school office upon exit from the school site.
+In addition, there are no deliveries to students during school time.